Our regular services are:

 Don’t be worried about not following along with the practices of the community.
 It's fine just to come and observe.

 One important thing to know is that the Orthodox Church does not practice what is sometimes called “open communion.”
 We ask that if you aren't Orthodox, you not approach the chalice for Communion.
 Don't be surprised, however, if you're offered some blessed bread, called “antidoron,” which is an expression of our hospitality.

 From time to time, visitors to the Island ask about baptisms and weddings.
 We are generally happy to provide this as an extension of the life of your local parish and with the blessing of your parish priest.
 Please contact us for more information.

-There is no charge for sacraments, although donations are appreciated.
+There is no charge for sacraments.
+Donations are appreciated.